MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 ---

 We register OData services using the `services.AddControllers().AddOData()` extension method.
-The `AddOData()` method accepts a callback action that allows us to configure different aspects of the OData service.
-The `options` argument that is passed to the callback action contains methods and properties for configuring different components of the OData service.
+The `AddOData()` method accepts a callback action that allows us to configure different aspects of the OData service using the options argument (which is an instance of [`ODataOptions`](/dotnet/api/microsoft.aspnetcore.odata.odataoptions)).

 In this sample we're calling the `options.AddRouteComponents()` method which is used to register and configure and OData route.
 This represents our OData API.
 We pass an EDM model that describes the service to the `options.AddRouteComponents()`.